ykskb/phrag/README.md

 ![main](https://github.com/ykskb/phrag/actions/workflows/test.yml/badge.svg)

-### Overview

-Phrag transforms RDBMS to GraphQL with an idea that DB schema with PKs/FKs can sufficiently represent data models/relationships of GraphQL.
+Phrag creates a GraphQL handler from RDBMS connection with an idea that DB schema with primary/foreign keys can sufficiently represent data models/relationships for GraphQL.

 Tables become queryable as root objects containing nested objects of relationships.
-Mutations (`create`, `update` and `delete`) are also created per tables with their PKs as identifiers.
+Mutations (`create`, `update` and `delete`) are also created per tables with primary keys as their identifiers.

-Additionally, Phrag allows custom functions to be configured before & after DB accesses per resource operations.
+In addition, Phrag allows custom functions to be configured before & after DB accesses per resource operations.
 It can make GraphQL more practical with things like access control and event firing per queries/mutations.

 ### Features:

 - CRUD operations (`query` and `create`/`update`/`delete` mutations) created per resource with [Lacinia](https://github.com/walmartlabs/lacinia).

-- `One-to-one`, `one-to-many`, `many-to-many` and `circular many-to-many` relationships supported as nested query objects as per its [design](#query-relationships).
+- `One-to-one`, `one-to-many`, `many-to-many` and `circular many-to-many` relationships supported as nested query objects.

 - Data loader (query batching) to avoid N+1 problem for nested queries, leveraging [superlifter](https://github.com/seancorfield/honeysql) and [Urania](https://github.com/funcool/urania)